JUGGL/camel-javascript-example/README.md

-# A Camel Applications Written In JavaScript With Nashorn
+# An Apache Camel Application Written In JavaScript With Nashorn

 ## Running
 ```bash